Luka-sama/draco-ts/README.md

 Theater of Talismans.
 Server
 ============================
-This is one of the three game repositories.
+This is one of the game repositories.

 Installation
 ------------